NicsanIN/nicsan_crm-Deployed/NICSAN_CRM_COMPLETE_ANALYSIS_REPORT.md

 ## Executive Summary

 This report provides a comprehensive analysis of the Nicsan CRM project, covering the complete end-to-end architecture, data flow, storage mechanisms, and operational workflows.
-The system implements a sophisticated dual-storage architecture with AWS S3 as primary storage and PostgreSQL as secondary storage, ensuring data redundancy and high availability.
+The system implements a sophisticated unified service architecture with **100% unified pattern implementation** across all 12 pages, using DualStorageService as the primary frontend service with PostgreSQL as primary storage and AWS S3 as secondary storage, ensuring data redundancy, high availability, and complete consistency.

 ---